-Bees are an integral part of our ecosystem, and as the years go by, their numbers are declining.
-The idea of a world without bees is alarming since they are crucial for pollinating 90% of our wild plants and about 30% of our food crops.
+Honey Bees are an integral part of our agricultural systems, and in recent years their health and numbers have declined.
+A world without bees is alarming since they are crucial for pollinating many of our food crops, which account for about one-third of our diet.

-At Browning’s Honey, we love bees and enjoy considering how each of us can make small contributions that add up to a significant effect on pollinators.
+At Browning’s Honey, we love honey bees and enjoy considering how each of us can make small contributions that add up to a significant positive effect on them and all pollinators.

 This seems like a pretty obvious approach for growers to aid bees, isn’t it?
 It’s not always that simple, of course.
-Sometimes you have to come up with a solution to deal with a cabbage worm or Japanese beetle infestation.
+Sometimes you must come up with a solution to deal with a cabbage worm or Japanese beetle infestation.

-It is crucial that these blooms are not coated with toxins that could harm the hive because honey bees rely on the flowers from neighboring crops and ornamental plants.
+Honey bees are generalist pollinators that visit blossoms from many plants, trees, and shrubs over a very large area.
+Often honey bees will fly over 2 miles from their hive to find the best blossoms.
+It is crucial that blooms are not coated with toxins that could harm the hive because honey bees cannot discern which crops in an area have been treated and which ones have not.
 Nowadays, many small-scale farmers use organic or permaculture farming methods on their farms.
 This entails farming without the use of pesticides and growing multiple crops as opposed to a single crop.
 For bees, that would be great news.

 To be sure the products you buy are bee-friendly, look for labels that state “grown without pesticides” at your neighborhood supermarket or go to your neighborhood farmer’s market.
+Here you can find some great organic pesticides.
 An excellent method to help the bees and your neighborhood is to buy organic and locally.

 Grow Bee-Friendly Flowers and Plants